FuelLabs/sway/sway-book/src/documentation/language/program-types/contract.md

 ## Application Binary Interface (`ABI`)

-The `ABI` is a structure which defines the endpoints that a contract exposes for other contracts to call.
+The `ABI` is a structure which defines the endpoints that a contract exposes for calls.
 That is to say that functions defined in the `ABI` are considered to be `external` and thus a contract cannot call its own functions.

 The following example demonstrates an interface for a wallet which is able to receive and send funds.